animate1978/MB-Lab-docs/docs/model_process.rst

 Examples of parameters are the numerical values for noticeable features like weight, height, muscle and mass percentages or for detail features like nose length, eyes distance, mouth width.

 **WIP**
-With the upcoming features in **MB-Lab 1.7.8**, the modeling process definition here will be changed as the tools being developed are geared towards traditional modeling practices.
+With the upcoming features in **MB-Lab 1.7.8**, the modeling process definition here will be changed as the tools being developed will allow users to edit models for the first time.